Tsunaou/Tsunaou.github.io/README.md

 # Hongrong Ouyang(欧阳鸿荣)

 ## Biography
-- MSc. in Computer Science and Technology Department of Nanjing University, China, 2020 - present
+- I am a second year graduate student of Computer Science and Technology Department of Nanjing University and a member of[ Disalg Group](https://github.com/Disalg-ICS-NJU/disalg-nju) in Institute of Computer Software (ICS), which is led by professor Yu Huang.

-- BSc. in Computer Science and Technology Department of Nanjing University, China, 2016 - 2020
+- I received my B.Sc. degree from Computer Science and Technology Department of Nanjing University.
+In September 2020, I was admitted to study for a M.Sc. degree without entrance examination.

 ## Research Interests
 - Distributed Systems